 Scary aliens love visiting London.
 They like to lurk below the Thames.
 The Empress of Racnoss built her lair under the Thames Barrier in an episode in 2006.
 Check out the Thames Barrier Information Centre to see how the barrier protects London when the Doctor is out of town.
 The London Eye doubled as the transmitter for the Nestene Consciousness in the episode Rose (2005).
 Take a trip on the Eye to see London from the sky.
 The pods are very space age!
 The Cybermen took over Battersea Power Station when they decided to turn the human race into cyborgs.

 When The Doctor met Shakespeare, they filmed inside Shakespeare's Globe Theatre.
 Travel back in time to Elizabethan London at the theatre and relive the famous David Tennant scene.
+In the 1993 episode Dimensions in Time, The Doctor tracked the Rani's TARDIS to the Queen's House in Greenwich.

 Even the most upmarket addresses in London have featured in Doctor Who.
 Buckingham Palace narrowly missed being hit by the Spaceship Titanic in the 2007 Christmas special Voyage of the Damned.
 The Slitheen infiltrated 10 Downing Street.
 After their evil plans were foiled by the Doctor, fictional Prime Minister Harriet Jones took over, followed by Harold Saxon (John Simm's incarnation of the villainous Master).